regrimwood/tracker-api/README.md

 ### Connect Auth0

-For safety!!
 I added auth config to this API for Auth0.
 A single user is covered by the free trial.

 1. Create an [Auth0](https://auth0.com/) account
 2. Create a new tenant